priii89/Metasploit/README.md

 ![](images/nmap-ftp.jpg)

-As it can be seen a FTP server is running on port 21.
+As it can be seen that a FTP server is running on port 21.
 VSFTPD stands for very secure FTP daemon.
 It’s a stable, lightweight and secure FTP server for UNIX-like systems.
+Then we run